nataliemeow/msw/README.md

 After a 'considerable' amount of read-up on Python packaging, I quite possibly may have messed this up.

-1. Clone this repo with `git clone https://github.com/nataliemeow/ric-msw`.
+1. Clone this repo with `git clone https://github.com/nataliemeow/ric-msw` and move into the directory (`cd ric-msw`).
-2. **If your environment is externally managed,** such as on Arch Linux: In the directory, create a virtual environment with `python3 -m venv .venv` and activate it with `. .venv/bin/activate`.
+2. **If your environment is externally managed,** such as on Arch Linux: Create a virtual environment with `python3 -m venv .venv` and activate it with `. .venv/bin/activate`.
 3. Run `pip install .` to install the package.

 You should now be able to use the module with `python3 -m ric-msw`.